GJZwiers/One-Zero-Code/bunny_slope/strings-2.md

 # Working with Strings

 Python has a number of built-in functions for strings that we can use in programs.
-For example, if we wanted to store a name in a database all in lowercase characters, we could call the `lower` function _on_ the string. `lower` is a string function that changes all uppercase characters to lowercase.
+For example, if we wanted to store a name in a database all in lowercase characters, we could call the `lower` function on a string. `lower` is a string function that changes all uppercase characters to lowercase.
+When we call a function _on_ something, we say _method_ instead of _function_.

-How do we call a function _on_ a string?
-We get the name of the variable that holds a string, write a dot (`.`) and add the name of the function:
+How do we call a method _on_ a string?
+Write the name of the variable holding a string, write a dot (`.`) and then add the name of the method.
+Finally, place a pair of parentheses at the end to call it:
 ```python
 name = "Marie-Anne Jones"
 name = name.lower()